NavMohan-24/Quantum-Communication/README.md

-# Quantum-Teleportion
+# Quantum-Communication
-This is a simple qiskit implementation of  teleportation biparitate state.
+This is a simple qiskit implementation of  teleportation and superdense coding of biparitate state.
 Coding is mainly based on Qiskit Textbook.